MAYHEM-Lab/UCSBFaaS-Wrappers/lambda-python/mr/README.md

 lambdaMemory for mapper and reducer functions must be 1536.

 The lambda timeout (300s) for the driver may be exceeded when run in synchronous mode.
 In this case, the total timings will not be report but most likely all mappers will be spawned.
-To see the timings, you can run the driver locally via ```python driver.py MY-BUCKET-NAME JOBID --wait4reducers --mapper_function mapperNS --reducer_function reducerNS``` replacing MY-BUCKET-NAME and JOBID.
+To see the timings, you can run the driver locally via ```python driver.py MY-BUCKET-NAME JOBID mapperNS reducerNS --wait4reducers``` replacing MY-BUCKET-NAME and JOBID.
 Remove the NS from the mapper and reducer lambda function names to run the app with spotwrap support (assuming the functions have been uploaded with SpotWrap support via setupApps.py -- more on this below).

 Upload the functions to Lambda using the following.
 ```